Teelsam/ReadmeGenNodeJS/myFile.md

 - [Project License](#License)

 ## Description
-it populates a readme template with user input
+it generates readmefile content to a template from user prompted inputs

 ## Installation
-you need inquirer and node js installed
+it requires npm package inquirer and node js both links are in app readme

 ## Usage
-once imporant pieces are installed, simply run node index.js
+with all packages installed, run node index.js in terminal

 ## Contributing
-you can clone my repo and explore the code
+clone my repo and search for bugs

 ## Tests
-or clone the repo and run in the terminal (assuming you have the packages) node index,    .js
+clone my repo and run the code yourself

 ## Questions
 [github  link](https://github.com/teelsam)